-The University of Auckland offers you excellent campus facilities and student support services.
-Find out more at www.education.auckland.ac.nz/student-support
+The University of Auckland offers you excellent campus facilities and student support services. www.education.auckland.ac.nz/student-support

 Interested in further study?

 After completing your undergraduate study, you can continue on to study at postgraduate level either full-time or part-time while working.